 While the above seems to make sense, the recommendation (not biased at all) is to work with a specialist for the following reasons...

-1. Internal staff who lead change always come with a bias.
+- Internal staff who lead change come with a bias.
 They will do everything to protect their own patch and not look out for the best interests of the wider business.

-2. Strategic planning needs to happen prior to this type of change commencing and must be approved by the Exec team.
+- Strategic planning must occur before this type of change commences and must be approved by the Executive team.

-3. A key part of the direction of any business transformation comes from the knowledge and understanding as to what the new eCommerce channel is going to look like and how it will impact the business.
-Having this clear understanding is a specialist skillset.
+- A key part of the direction of any business transformation comes from the knowledge and understanding of what the new eCommerce channel will look like and how it will impact the business.
+Having this clear understanding is a specialist skill set.

-4. There is a science to business change.
-To have someone who knows how to navigate change makes the experience less impactful on the employees who are affected by it.
+- Business change is a science.
+Having someone who knows how to navigate change makes the experience less impactful on the employees affected by it.

 Conclusion - "Wait and See" does not work:

 Many business leaders take the "wait and see" approach.
-Meaning, they would rather not change the business until they see the lifts that come from the eCommerce channel.
-For smaller businesses, this is their way of de-risking the costs of change, investment in training and potentially increasing headcount.
+They would rather not change their business until they see the lifts that come from the eCommerce channel.
+For smaller businesses, this is their way of de-risking the costs of change, investment in training, and potentially increasing headcount.

 This article was as tagged as Best Practice , Business Transformation , Digital Strategy , Ecommerce